Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 where $n_{p} $ is the number of particles in that given halo.
-The time scale $\tau _{f} $ approximately represents the average time required to form the entire halo of mass $m_{h} $ via a sequence of merging events ($n_{p} $ times) with single mergers of mass $m_{p} $.
+The time scale $\tau _{f} $ approximately represents the time the entire halo of mass $m_{h}$ was formed via a sequence of merging events ($n_{p} $ times) with single mergers of mass $m_{p} $.
 Let's assume a typical halo of mass $m_{h}^{L} \left(t\right)$ that is constantly growing with the waiting time exactly to be $\tau _{g} $ for every single merging event during its entire mass accretion history.
-The actual waiting time of halos can be random in nature and either less or greater than $\tau _{g} $.
+The actual waiting time of haloes can be random and either less or greater than $\tau _{g} $.
 The mass accretion of that typical halo should read

 where $\tau _{g}^{L} \left(a\right)=\tau _{g} \left(m_{h}^{L} ,a\right)$.
 We further have (from Eq. \eqref{ZEqnNum943264}),